-- You can take lumps sums as and when you like.
+- You can take lumps sums from age 55 (rising to 57 from 2028).
 But, remember that your pension may need to last you throughout retirement.
 Taking out lump sums reduces the size of your pension.
 So you might not have enough to last if you take out too much, live longer than expected or if your investments perform badly. - When you first take a cash lump sum, or if you take regular lump sums, these could be subject to an emergency tax code.
 This could mean more tax is initially deducted than you might expect.